 With more than five million active members, Aeroplan is one of Canada’s most popular loyalty programs.
 A particularly good fit for frequent travellers whose airline of choice is Air Canada, Members can earn miles at Aeroplan’s growing network of over 150 retail partners and by using one of the programs’ co-branded credit cards when making everyday purchases.

 Racking up miles with an Aeroplan credit card is easy, and while the program may not be the most flexible out there, it does offer great value and plenty of advantages.
-The ability to book tickets just two hours before departure and redeem miles for flights with multiple stopovers (letting you visit several destinations in one round trip) are just a few worth mentioning.
+The ability to book tickets up to two hours before departure and cancel a flight within 24 hours with a full refund are just a few worth mentioning.